 Heading to our Task page, let’s explore the filter panel and filter widgets.
 Filters can be applied in all views and it’s how we hone in on specific information.
-For instance, let’s expose the Assigned to filter widget, and filter for Tasks assigned to one person or multiple people.
-And let’s hold down the Command key on mac, or Ctrl key on Windows or Linux, when selecting multiple queries at once.
+For instance, let’s expose the Assigned To filter widget, and filter for Tasks assigned to one person or multiple people within an Episode.
+And let’s hold down the Command key on macOS, or Ctrl key on Windows or Linux, when selecting multiple queries at once.
 This will prevent the page from refreshing until the key is released.

 And to filter out certain information, we can activate ‘is not’ for any filter widget.

-Now that we’ve learned the basics for filtering information, let’s dive into making things stand out that are important—like Tasks that are overdue.
+Now that we have the basics for filtering information, let’s dive into making things stand out that are important—like Tasks that are overdue and due tomorrow.
 By right-clicking on a column header, we can apply a conditional formatting rule for these Tasks that can be global—seen Shotgun-wide when this field is visible on a page—or, page specific like we’ll apply here.
-Let’s make the Task Due Date field bold with a shade of red to alert us the Task is overdue, then save the page.
+Let’s make the Task Due Date field a shade of red with bold text to alert us the Task is overdue or due tomorrow, then save the page.
 We can apply similar conditional formatting rules to rows.

-We’ve determined that all Tasks in the MON sequence will be reviewed by a group of reviewers.
-Instead of updating each field manually, we’ll filter Shot Tasks by the MON sequence, then select all, and right-click on the field to assign the group of reviewers.
+We’ve determined that all Tasks in the SignalEdit sequence will be reviewed by a group of reviewers.
+Instead of updating each field manually, we’ll filter Shot Tasks by the SignalEdit sequence, then select all, and right-click on the field to assign the group of reviewers.
 Fast, right?

 Now that we’ve learned the basics of navigation, we can apply this knowledge to all other pages and parts of Shotgun, streamlining our workflows, so we work with our team more efficiently.